 Arise, Lotte Geeven and Yeb Wiersma, 2020

 Is it possible in today’s world to hide from the camera?
-With this question the artists Lotte Geeven and Yeb Wiersma travel to New Mexico (Land of Enchantment) in search of someone who has never been photographed.
+With this question the artists Lotte Geeven and Yeb Wiersma travel to New Mexico in search of someone who has never been photographed.
 Their quest begins in the desert village of Los Lunas, home to the native community of Pueblo Isleta and to Facebook’s recent built datacenter.
-While Facebook is storing billions of digital portraits, it is prohibited in the Pueblo Isleta by law and tribal customs to take photographs.
+While Facebook is storing billions of digital portraits, it is prohibited in Pueblo Isleta by law and tribal customs to take photographs.
 It is here within this charged territory, along Facebook’s fence line, where the artists witness the juxtaposed forces between the digital, physical and spiritual world.
-Their journey will result in a short film (2021) questioning and redefining our position as human beings under the watchful eye of technology.
-(Stills: Historic Land Map Department, UNM, Albuquerque.)
+Their journey will result in a podcast + short trailer (2022) questioning and redefining our position as human beings under the watchful eye of technology.
+(Stills: Historic Land Map Department, UNM + Gianni@UPS Store, Albuquerque.)

 As a response to the works and writings of Charlotte Posenenske, and the artist’s desire to operate at the critical ‘edge’ of things, Yeb Wiersma created the soundscape Calling from the Periphery (2019).
 Within this audio work, Wiersma asks—what are we saying when we speak about the ‘centre’ or the ‘periphery’?
 What if the centre is nowhere and its features are dispersed?
 Taking Posenenske’s Square Tubes, as her point of departure, Wiersma created a rhythmic soundscape exploring systems of hierarchy, the traps and beauty of Art and Modernity, and the conditions that influence our lives today.
 (Graphic image: Dongyoung Lee)